Committing to ACT

 • Require racial equity and advanced inclusion training for all our leaders and Human Resources professionals.

-• Committed to launching and expanding leading academies.
+• Commit to launching and expanding leading academies.

 Progress

-• Announced a total investment of more than $5 million to historically Black colleges and universities (HBCUs) and community college skilled trades programs through 2024.
-Read the announcement here.
+• Invested more than $5 million to historically Black colleges and universities (HBCUs) and community college skilled trades programs.

 • Completed the second cohort of our Advocacy-in-Action Sponsorship Program for the development and advancement of Black Dow leaders.

 BEST Symposium is primarily intended to introduce Black, Hispanic and Native American U.S. doctoral and postdoctoral scientists to the wide range of rewarding careers in industrial research and the many opportunities at Dow.
-Twenty-eight candidates attended the 2021 BEST Symposium, and Dow extended 16 full-time offers with 13 acceptances, the highest absolute number of BEST hires in a single season.
+Thirty candidates attended the 2022 BEST Symposium, and Dow extended 20 full-time offers with 15 acceptances, the highest absolute number of BEST hires in a single season.

-• Established Advanced Inclusion Training containing racial equity topics for U.S.-based people leaders and HR partners.
+• Implemented Advanced Inclusion Training containing racial equity topics for U.S.-based people leaders and HR partners.

-• Established Dow Student Mentor Academies in Saginaw, Mich., and expanded along the U.S. Gulf Coast, more than $700 thousand to mentor and train underserved student populations through 2023.
+• Established Dow Student Mentor Academies in Saginaw, Mich., and expanded in Texas and Louisiana, to mentor and train underserved student populations through 2026.
+More than 70 students increased their academic performance and emotional well-being and expanded their network of support.
 Learn more about the Dow Leadership Academy and the Dow Treasure Academy.

 Committing to Progress

 We know we must do better going forward and fully commit to our foundational responsibility to human decency.
-Our work through Dow ACTs is the smart thing to do and the right thing to do for our business and society.
-These actions are just the beginning, and we will continue to share progress as we move forward in our fight for equity.
+Our work through Dow ACTs is the smart and right thing to do for our business and society.
+We will continue to share progress as we move forward in our fight for equity.

 “It’s not just up to the African American community to fight the racism these incidents reflect.
 It’s up to all of us, especially those of us who would likely never personally experience a situation like this.”